alexpatel/cichlid/README.md

 # Paper/argument scratchpad

+- From ASPLOS discussion, first what is the problem to solve:
+    - "Margo: we want to work with legacy systems (and barrelfish is a legacy system), and build generalizable techniques that can be applied to any traditional or well-designed non-traditional kernel"
+    - "Margo: verifiable kernels are great but A DIFFERENT PROBLEM. we want to mitigate the labor required to PORT AN OPERATING SYSTEM."

+- Things from philosophy about how to argue:
     - Argumentation is dialectical, first choose the dialectic and then argue
-- In order to make positive arguments you have to sometimes make negative arguments
+    - In order to make positive arguments you have to sometimes make negative arguments.
+Negative arguments look like takedowns, but this is okay because people can be wrong.
-- One negative argument and one positive argument
+    - Structure outline as one negative argument and one positive argument

 - Negative argument: formalizing CPU is hard, I believe it will not work
     - Intel spec is written in English, we may be trying to write semantics